Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/WebRTC/ConsoleApp/README.md

 - Select an Audio Input device: a Microphone (if any), an Audio file (local or remote) or no device

-- Select an Audio Output device: an Headset (if any) or no device

 - Select an Video Input device: a Camera (if any), a Monitor, an Video file (local or remote) or no device

 - Connect to Rainbow server